salvatoluice/ascent/README.md

 * Register your car if you have one

-d).
-Sign up for a car if you want to rent one
+* Sign up for a car if you want to rent one

 e).
 Make Payment